Emotions and the Gut

 We need to learn and then move forward.
 Will I choose differently now?
 Oh yeah!

-If you enjoyed this presentation on Gut Health MS and would like to receive these videos on healing multiple sclerosis as they are published directly in your inbox each month, please sign up for our newsletter.
+If you enjoyed this video presentation on Emotions, Gut Health, and MS, and would like to receive these videos on healing multiple sclerosis as they are published directly in your inbox each month, please sign up for our newsletter.
 Don’t be left behind.
 There is help.

 Share your experience with others.
 Lets do this together!

-This series is being recorded at the National MS Society Self-Help MS Group in Santa Cruz, CA. The National MS Society respects the rights of people with MS to obtain any and all information they want related to MS, including information on wellness, medical treatments or complementary therapies, and products or services.
-The information presented at these meeting does not necessarily reflect the views or official position of the Society, nor carry the endorsement or support of the NMSS.
+This series, Creating Health in MS, is being recorded at the National MS Society Self-Help MS Group in Santa Cruz, CA. The National MS Society respects the rights of people with MS to obtain any and all information they want related to MS, including information on wellness, medical treatments or complementary therapies, and products or services.
+The information presented at these meetings does not necessarily reflect the views or official position of the Society, nor carry the endorsement or support of the NMSS.